Unity-Technologies/ml-agents/docs/Using-Docker.md

 # Using Docker For ML-Agents (Deprecated)

-Note: We no longer use this guide ourselves and so it may not work correctly.
+:warning: **Note:** We no longer use this guide ourselves and so it may not work correctly.
 We've decided to keep it up just in case it is helpful to you.

 We currently offer a solution for Windows and Mac users who would like to do training or inference using Docker.
 This option may be appealing to those who